kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/11_namespaces/README.md

 > Notice that we didn't need to specify a namespace.spec section.

-Writing out the above yaml code by hand can be tedious and error-proone, so you can quickly generate a yaml boilerplate template, which you can then use to tweak:
+Here's a way to generate a namespace boilerplate template:

 ```bash
 kubectl create namespace ns-dev -o yaml --dry-run > namespace.yaml